guzzle/guzzle/docs/clients.rst

 headers
 -------

-Associative array of headers to add to the request.
-Each key is the name of a header, and each value is a string or array of strings representing the header field values.
+:Summary: Associative array of headers to add to the request.
+Each key is the
+    name of a header, and each value is a string or array of strings representing the header field values.
+:Types: array
+:Defaults: None

 .. code-block:: php